-^{}Gross sales are used internally by management as an indicator of and to monitor operating performance, including sales performance of particular products, salesperson performance, product growth or declines and overall Company performance.
-The use of gross sales allows evaluation of sales performance before the effect of any promotional items, which can mask certain performance issues.
-We therefore believe that the presentation of gross sales provides a useful measure of our operating performance.
-The use of gross sales is not a measure that is recognized under GAAP and should not be considered as an alternative to net sales, which is determined in accordance with GAAP, and should not be used alone as an indicator of operating performance in place of net sales.
-Additionally, gross sales may not be comparable to similarly titled measures used by other companies, as gross sales has been defined by our internal reporting practices.
-In addition, gross sales may not be realized in the form of cash receipts as promotional payments and allowances may be deducted from payments received from certain customers.
+\\Gross Billings (titled Gross Sales in prior filings) represent amounts invoiced to customers net of cash discounts and returns.
+Gross billings are used internally by management as an indicator of and to monitor operating performance, including sales performance of particular products, salesperson performance, product growth or declines and is useful to investors in evaluating overall Company performance.
+The use of gross billings allows evaluation of sales performance before the effect of any promotional items, which can mask certain performance issues.
+We therefore believe that the presentation of gross billings provides a useful measure of our operating performance.
+The use of gross billings for a ditribution of sales performance is sues.
+We therefore believe that the presentation of gross billings provides a useful measure of our operating performance.
+The use of gross billings for a ditribution of sales performance is a measure that is recognized under GAAP and should not be considered as an alternative to net sales, which is determined in saccordance with GAAP, and should not be used alone as an indicator of operating performance in place of net sales.
+Additionally, gross billings may not be comparable to similarly titled measures used by other companies, as gross billings has been defined by our internal reporting practices.
+In addition, gross billings may not be realized in the form of cash receipts as promotional payments and allowances may be deducted from payments received from certain customers.

-The following table reconciles the non-GAAP financial measure of gross sales with the most directly comparable GAAP financial measure of net sales:
+The following table reconciles the non-GAAP financial measure of gross billings with the most directly comparable GAAP financial measure of net sales:

-Percentage Percentage In thousands Change Change 2019 2018 2017 19 vs. 18 18 vs. 17 Gross sales, net of discounts and returns \$ 4,867,698 \$ 4,429,522 \$ 3,861,368 9.9% 14.7% Less: Promotional and other allowances 666,879 622,339 492,323 7.2% 26.4% Net Sales \$ 4,200,819 \$ 3,807,183 \$ 3,369,045 10.3% 13.0%
+In thousands Percentage Change Percentage Change 2020 2019 2018 20 vs. 19 19 vs. 18 Gross Billings \$ 5,328,683 \$ 4,821,411 \$ 4,385,262 10.5% 9.9% Deferred Revenue 42,110 46,287 44,260 (9.0%) 4.6% Less: Promotional allowances, commissions and other expenses (772,155) (666,879) (622,339) 15.8% 7.2% Net Sales \$ 4,598,638 \$ 4,200,819 \$ 3,807,183 9.5% 10.3%